atlantawebtech/TinyRouter/README.md

 ### Defining Routes
 There are two types of routes you can define, **GET** routes and **POST** routes.

+**Note: GET routes also respond to the corresponding HEAD request.
+Currently you can not explicitly set a HEAD route.**

 **GET Route**
 ```php
 $router = new TinyRouter\Router();